Skip to content

 How to use React Testing Library the right way

 In short: write more specific queries.
-The solutions lies in the options argument I mentioned above.
+The solution lies in the options argument I mentioned above.
 ByText, ByRole, ByTitle, and other selectors each have a specific set of options.
 Check out the previous link to see what those are.

 Hrefs with text and content